-Figure 3.
-A) Time series of the temperature estimates for the Reading region, marked by the black box in Figure 1A.
-The black dots show the 1-min mean temperatures from the URAO, while the red line is a 15-min rolling window mean of these data.
+Figure 3. (a) Time series of the temperature estimates for the Reading region, marked by the black box in figure 1a.
+The black dots show the 1 min mean temperatures from the URAO, while the red line is a 15 min rolling window mean of these data.
 The grey lines show the sequences of temperature observations for each submission.
-The blue dots show the mean of the NEWEx temperatures at each observation time, while the error bars are 2 standard errors of the mean.

-B) Time series of the temperature anomaly for the NEWEx and URAO temperature series, in blue and red, respectively.
+The blue squares show the mean of the NEWEx temperatures at each observation time, while the error bars are two standard errors of the mean. (b) Time series of the temperature anomaly for the NEWEx and URAO temperature series, in blue (squares) and red (dots), respectively.